 The sour grapes the fathers ate represented their own individual sins.
 The setting of the children’s teeth on edge resembles the pain the Jews felt as a result of their fathers’ wickedness.
 Only superficially, this proverb appears to be in line with the principles given in the second commandment, that the iniquities of the fathers are visited upon the children (Exodus 20:5; 34:7; Deuteronomy 5:9).

-The truth is that Ezekiel’s declaration to his contemporaries and the principles in God’s moral law in the second commandment deal with two completely different issues.
+But if we examine closely the application of this proverb we find that Ezekiel’s declaration to his contemporaries and the principles in God’s moral law in the second commandment deal with two completely different issues.
 Ezekiel’s generation claimed that they suffered from their fathers’ sin.
-However, the second commandment deals with the handing down of wickedness to futures generation through heredity.
+However, the second commandment deals with the handing down of wickedness to future generations through heredity.
 For it is expected that children should suffer from the results of parental sin.
-But they don’t get punished for the parents’ guilt, except if they participate in their parent’s sins.
+But the offspring don’t get punished for the parents’ guilt, except if they participate in their parent’s sins.

 Sin corrupted and polluted the nature of Adam and Eve.
 Therefore, it was not possible for them to pass on to their future generations good traits that they didn’t have.
 Hence, we, as their offspring, suffer the consequence of the sins of our parents.
 But we don’t suffer through any unjust attribution of their sin.

-The plan of salvation provided for preserving the lives of our first parents even though such a preservation would allow the continuation of the hereditary laws.
-And this was fair because the plan of salvation also made possible the ultimate freedom from sin.
+The plan of salvation provided for preserving the lives of our first parents even though such a preservation would allow the continuation of the hereditary laws (Genesis 3:15).
+And this was fair because the plan of salvation also made possible the ultimate freedom from sin (John 3:16).
 God’s grace can liberate us from depraved appetites and corrupted morals which are transferred from father to son.
-It provided also triumph in this life over inherited and cultivated propensities to wickedness.
+It provided also triumph in this life over inherited and cultivated propensities to wickedness (1 Corinthians 15:57).
 And its final healing effect will be not only the salvation of many people but lasting immunity against future wrongdoing.

 In His service,